Non-Insulin Drug Approved for Kids with Type 2 Diabetes by FDA

-“Victoza has now been shown to improve blood sugar control in pediatric patients with Type 2 diabetes,” said Lisa Yanoff, acting director of the Division of Metabolism and Endocrinology Products in the FDA’s Center for Drug Evaluation and Research.
+“Victoza has now been shown to improve blood sugar control in pediatric patients with type 2 diabetes,” said Lisa Yanoff, acting director of the Division of Metabolism and Endocrinology Products in the FDA’s Center for Drug Evaluation and Research.
 “The expanded indication provides an additional treatment option at a time when an increasing number of children are being diagnosed with this disease.”

 Liraglutide helps in the management of blood glucose levels by preventing the production of hepatic glucose and helping the pancreas to produce more insulin and slowing digestion.
 It also keeps the liver from making too much glucose.
-Warnings for the use of liraglutide include pancreatitis and hypoglycemia when used with other glucose-lowering drugs such as insulin.
+Warnings for the use of liraglutide include pancreatitis and hypoglycemia when used with other blood glucose-lowering drugs such as insulin.

-Per the CDC’s Diabetes Report Card in 2017, about 5,300 young people between the ages of 10 and 19 were newly diagnosed with Type 2 diabetes between the years 2011-2012.
-Recent presentations at the American Diabetes Association’s conference in San Francisco revealed other results about the progression of Type 2 diabetes in youth, notably from the TODAY2 and RISE clinical trials.
+Per the CDC’s Diabetes Report Card in 2017, about 5,300 young people between the ages of 10 and 19 were newly diagnosed with type 2 diabetes between the years 2011-2012.
+Recent presentations at the American Diabetes Association’s conference in San Francisco revealed other results about the progression of type 2 diabetes in youth, notably from the TODAY2 and RISE clinical trials.